-Hi there, I am the owner of a 2 millons views on my Guitar youtube channel, but I am also a professional Viola/Violin player in a Symphony Orchestra in my country.
-My specialities are Classical, Rock, Pop, Blues, Country, Spanish, Bolero, Ballads.
-Ive´got professional gear/room for top quality recording.
-Neumann Mics/Audient Class-A preamps.
+Hi there, I am the owner of a 2 millons views on my Guitar youtube channel, but I am also a professional Viola/Violin player in a symphony orchestra.
+My music styles are Classical, Rock, Pop, Blues, Country, Spanish, Bolero, Ballads.
+I have got professional gear/room for top quality recording.
+Neumann/Antelope/Dpa/Gibson/Fender/Martin.

 For guitar sessions It can consist on recording Classical sounding guitar, Latin or Spanish music, steel acoustic guitar playing, or electrical rock and pop playing, distorted or clean.
 I can record your solos or strumming or whatever you need.